-Heathrow Airport has four passenger terminals: T2, T3, T4 and T5.
-Each terminal handles specific airlines and has its own check-in area, security, departure gates and drop-off zone.
-Arriving at the wrong terminal means a transfer using the free inter-terminal service, which takes 20 to 30 minutes and adds stress before a flight.
+Heathrow Airport has four passenger terminals: Terminal 2 (the Queen's Terminal), Terminal 3, Terminal 4 and Terminal 5.
+Each terminal handles specific airlines and alliances and has its own check-in area, security, departure gates, drop-off zone and postcode.
+Arriving at the wrong terminal means using Heathrow's free inter-terminal transfer, which takes 20 to 30 minutes and adds stress before a flight.

-Checking your terminal before you travel takes less than one minute and prevents one of the most common airport mistakes made by UK passengers.
+There is no Terminal 1 — it closed in 2015 (more on that below).
+Checking your terminal before you travel takes less than a minute and prevents one of the most common mistakes UK passengers make at Heathrow.

 Terminal 2 — The Queen's Terminal

-Terminal 2 opened in 2014 as a purpose-built facility for Star Alliance member airlines.
-It is the newest terminal building at Heathrow and handles the highest volume of international long-haul departures from the alliance.
+Terminal 2, known as the Queen's Terminal, opened in 2014 as a purpose-built home for Star Alliance member airlines.
+It is the newest terminal building at Heathrow and handles a high volume of international long-haul departures from the alliance.

 Airlines using Terminal 2: